jkesle/webrtc-signalling-server/README.md

 # webrtc-signaling-server
 A simple extendable WebRTC signaling server implementation

+This implmentation targets applications that need to share real time data over a data channel, but can be extended for media data exchange.

 Designed for use alongside a web-server like nginx acting as a reverse proxy.
 With the proxy, you can serve your client and websocket server **from the same origin**.
 For example:<br/>
 `https://mywebrtcapp.site` Client served<br/>
 `wss://mywebrtcapp.site/ws` WebSocket server